Degrees of danger: What will the world look like if we miss our climate targets? | DW | 12.10.2021

 According to data-driven climate website Carbon Brief, which analyzed 70 peer-reviewed scientific studies in 2018, with 1.5 C of warming, we're looking at a global sea-level rise of 48 centimeters by the end of this century, compared to 56 centimeters if we hit 2 degrees.

 And just 8 centimeters means all the difference for millions of people.
-According to the IPCC, every 10 centimeters of sea-level rise effects up to another 10 million people around the world.
+According to the IPCC, every 10 centimeters of sea-level rise affects up to another 10 million people around the world.

 The latest IPCC report says the kind of "extreme rainfall event" that, before the industrial revolution would occur once every 10 years, is now happening about 30% more often.
 At 1.5 degrees of warming, the risk goes up by 50% — and the severity of the event increases too, becoming 10.5% wetter.
 At 2 degrees, such an event becomes 70% more likely, and 14% wetter.